Heaven's Gate (religious group): History

 The son of a Presbyterian minister and a former soldier, Marshall Applewhite began his foray into Biblical prophecy in the early 1970s.
 In March 1972, he met Bonnie Nettles, a 44-year-old married nurse with an interest in Theosophy and Biblical prophecy.
 The circumstances of their meeting are unclear.
 According to Applewhite's writings, the two met in a hospital where she worked as a nurse while he was visiting a sick friend.
-Applewhite had recently been dismissed from his role as music director at the University of St. Thomas in Houston, Texas over an alleged relationship with one of his male students, and his wife had previously left him due to his multiple homosexual relationships.
+Applewhite had recently been dismissed from his role as music director at the University of St. Thomas in Houston, Texas, over an alleged relationship with one of his male students, and his wife had previously left him due to his multiple homosexual relationships.
 These personal and professional setbacks left him feeling depressed.
-He claimed, however, that he was only visiting the hospital where Nettles worked as a nurse, not receiving treatment himself.
-Nettles wrote an astrology column for a Houston newspaper, drawing on insights she believed came from "Brother Francis," a 19th-century Franciscan friar she thought she was channeling.
+James Lewis suggests that Applewhite was a patient in the facility.
+Applewhite claimed, however, that he was only visiting the hospital where Nettles worked as a nurse, not receiving treatment himself.
+Nettles wrote an astrology column for a Houston newspaper, drawing on insights from "Brother Francis", a 19th-century Franciscan friar she believed she was channeling.
 She was also involved with the Theosophical Society and participated in weekly séances with her local group in Houston.
 At the time she met Applewhite, her own marriage was falling apart.
-James Lewis suggests that Applewhite was a patient in the facility.
 Applewhite later recalled that he felt that he had known Nettles for a long time and concluded that they had met in a past life.
 She told him their meeting had been foretold to her by extraterrestrials, persuading him that he had a divine assignment.